Asian, Black Hair, Hazel Eyes, 94 lbs, 5’6”, English and Mandarin Chinese Bilingual

 Angelina Leo is an American actress, and was born illegally into a Chinese family from P.R.C.
 According to Liu’s family tree and genealogy archives that Angelina Leo is the pure blood descendant of Emperor Wu of Han (Liu Che), and the 4th generation descendant of Liu Ao, who is the first person to hold the highest power of both administration and military of Taiwan during the Qing Dynasty.

-Due to the family background, Liu’s family estates were nationalized; Angelina’s grandfather, one of Chiang Kai-shek’s favorite students, was deprived of his rights of freedom; Angelina’s father was deprived of his education rights since 9 years old.
+Due to the family being labeled as “rightist”, Liu’s family estates were nationalized; Angelina’s grandfather, one of Chiang Kai-shek’s favorite students, was deprived of his rights of freedom; Angelina’s father was deprived of his education rights from the age of 9.

-Angelina as a member of the noble family yet undocumented birth due to certain political circumstances, her grandfather gave her “noble” as the first character in her Chinese giving name.
+Angelina was born as a member of the noble family, yet with the undocumented birth due to certain political circumstances, her grandfather gave her “noble” as the first character in her childhood Chinese giving name.

-Angelina used her stage name from her first public appearance at the age of 4 as she often felt this “noble” name building dark shadows in her childhood memory.
-Angelina’s grandfather and father struggled to secure Angelina’s right to education by paying excess unreasonable nonrefundable fees, charges, and various penalties.
+Angelina used her stage name from her first public appearance at the age of 4 as she often felt that this “noble” name built dark shadows in her childhood life.
+Angelina’s grandfather and father struggled to secure Angelina’s right to education by paying excess unreasonable nonrefundable fees, charges, and various penalties, since Angelina did not have a legal identity in her childhood.

 Angelina and her grandfather were extremely close.
 He home taught her and encouraged her interests in ballet, violin, martial art, Chinese calligraphy, and English passionately.
 Her grandpa invested heavily on Angelina’s education in arts by hiring private instructors for Angelina, when K-12 education was not free and was not affordable by the majority of village children in mainland China.
 Angelina’s grandfather as the certified teacher of Republic of China, also one of President Chiang Kai-shek’s favorite students, created a village living yet sophisticated environment where Angelina was surrounded by foreign articles, books, newspapers, magazines, and audio tapes.

-Angelina left her grandfather at age of 13 to receive her secondary education in Soochow (later the high school was affiliated to Soochow University), Jiangsu province, where she was honored with a Chinese National Identification.
-Finally, for the first time, at age of 13, Angelina had an actual Chinese citizenship identity recognized within the society.
+At age of 13, Angelina was recognized within the society for the first time.
+Since she has her childhood memory, she always strongly desired for having a legal status.
+She left her grandfather to receive her secondary education in Soochow (later the school was affiliated to Soochow University), Jiangsu province, China, where she was honored with a Chinese National Identification,

 This was a boarding school with classes for regular high school as well as for teacher training.
-The admission to this boarding school was extremely competitive, as not only it did not charge for tuition or board but also guaranteed a government leadership position and job upon graduation.
-Angelina was admitted to the school because of ranking No. 1 in the Hunan Provincial Academic Standardized Test.
+The admission to this boarding school was extremely competitive, as not only did it not charge for tuition or board but also guaranteed a government leadership position and job upon graduation.
+Angelina was admitted to the school because of ranking No. 1 in the Provincial Academic Standardized Exam.